julienherrero/awesome-list/README.md

 - [square/curtains](https://github.com/square/curtains) - Lift the curtain on Android Windows!
 - [square/logcat](https://github.com/square/logcat) - I CAN HAZ LOGZ?
 - [st235/ExpandableBottomBar](https://github.com/st235/ExpandableBottomBar) - A new way to implement navigation in your app 🏎
-- [stantanasi/streamflix](https://github.com/stantanasi/streamflix) - An Android TV and mobile app to stream movies and TV shows for free
 - [stefanoq21/BottomSheetNavigator3](https://github.com/stefanoq21/BottomSheetNavigator3) - This library provides a navigation solution for Compose projects using Material3 BottomSheets
 - [stevdza-san/MessageBarCompose](https://github.com/stevdza-san/MessageBarCompose) - Animated Message Bar UI that can be wrapped around your screen content in order to display Error/Success messages in your app.
 Adapted to Material 3.
 - [stfalcon-studio/StfalconFixturer-android](https://github.com/stfalcon-studio/StfalconFixturer-android) -  Utility for developers and QAs what helps minimize time wasting on writing the same data for testing over and over again.
 Made by Stfalcon